alexwlchan/backup_tumblr/README.md

 *   These scripts are provided "as is".
     File an issue if you have a problem, but I don't have much time for maintenance right now.

+*   Sometimes the Tumblr API claims to have more posts than it actually returns, and the effect is that the script appears to stop early, e.g. at 96%.

+    I'm reading the `total_posts` parameter from the API responses, and paginating through it as expected -- I have no idea what causes the discrepancy.

 ## Licence

 MIT.